 Making Our Wines

-At Steele Wines we have a minimalist winemaking style in that we use standard, non-GMO yeasts, natural fermentations, no extra additives or enzymes.
-We use a gentle pumpover during fermentations, inert gas to move the finished wines, and use gravity flow rather than pumping as much as possible.
-The use of gentle pumping and gravity flow decreases the chance of bruising the wine during cellar movement and is important to keeping fresh aromas and flavors in our wines.
-From hand picked grapes to gentle processing and our own bottling facility we know how our grapes are cared for from vineyard to bottle.
-We believe a lighter hand in the winemaking will highlight the aromas and the flavors of the quality fruit we source.
+It’s all about minimalism.
+At Steele we use standard, non-GMO yeasts, natural fermentations, and no extra additives or enzymes.
+During fermentation we gently pumpover, use inert gas to move the finished wines, and use gravity flow as much as possible.
+All of this ensures that we don’t bruise the wine during its time in the cellar, which helps retain fresh aromas and flavors in the finished wines.
+From handpicking grapes to gentle processing and bottling in our own facility, we make sure our grapes are cared for from vineyard to bottle.
+It’s all about a light hand in the winemaking to better highlight the aromas and flavors of the quality fruit we crush.

-We source fruit from as far away as Santa Barbara County to Washington State, to as close as next door, to give our customers a quality product they can enjoy everyday without paying ‘quality prices’.
-After the grapes are harvested they are kept in their individual vineyard lots until blending time, which is just before bottling so that integrity of each vineyard shows through in the wines.
-The fruit we source for the Steele label is the same as Shooting Star.
-The Shooting Star wines are more appellation blends and off- the - wall varietals that are fermented in stainless or aged in oak for a shorter period of time to ensure bright, fruit forward wines that are meant to be enjoyed while young.
-The Steele label wines are single vineyard designates or specific vineyard blends that age in oak for a longer period of time and are meant to drink soon or will hold up for 8-10 years of proper cellaring or longer.
+The grapes we source for the Steele label also supply the Shooting Star label.
+The Shooting Star wines are more reminiscent of specific appellations and uncommon varietals.
+They are fermented in stainless steel or aged in oak for a shorter period of time and should be enjoyed while young.
+The Steele label wines are single vineyard designates or specific vineyard blends that age in oak for a longer period of time and are meant to drink soon, but will age up to eight to ten years with proper cellaring.

 Photos Courtesy Alexia Pilat